BJP MLA Yatnal hits out at Delhi visit of CM's son | Politics

 Yatnal, however, said no one can remove the minister as the Yediyurappa government would not survive.

 ''The Yediyurappa government will not survive if Yogeeshwar is removed.
-Yogeeshwar can even come back with the Energy portfolio,'' Yatnal added.
+He can even come back with the Energy portfolio,'' Yatnal added.

 The Vijayapura MLA has for long been at loggerheads with Yediyurappa and Vijayendra over scores of issues and even demanded that the Central leadership ''not encourage dynastic politics and corruption'' in BJP's Karnataka unit, a reference to Vijayendra and his brother B Y Raghavendra, an MP from Shimoga constituency, allegedly running affairs of the state.